EPFL-Center-for-Imaging/napari-z-plotter/README.md

 # napari-z-plotter

-In 2D view, click on an pixel to plot the intensity along the depth (Z) axis of a 3D image at the location of that pixel.
+In 2D view, click on an pixel to plot the intensity along the depth (Z) axis of a 3D image at that location.

 <p align="center">
     <img src="https://github.com/MalloryWittwer/napari-z-plotter/blob/main/assets/napari_z_plotter-1.gif" height="400">